 Eagle Claw continued to be taught and passed on for several generations; the next known master was named Toa Gai, from him the system passed to Far Shing and then to Lau Shu Chun.
 The style remained within the Lau family and was passed to Lau Shing Yao who taught his son, Lau Kai Man, and his nephew, Chan Tzi Ching.

-When Chan Tzi Ching left Hong Kong for family reasons, Lau Fat Mon was assigned to teach in his place and Ng Wai Nung completed his Eagle Claw training with Lau Fat Mon.
-Grandmaster Ng Wai Nung had the privilege of being a top disciple of Chan Tzi Ching and Lau Fat Mon, both highly respected Eagle Claw Masters.
+When Chan Tzi Ching left Hong Kong for family reasons, Lau Fat Mang was assigned to teach in his place and Ng Wai Nung completed his Eagle Claw training with Lau Fat Mang.
+Grandmaster Ng Wai Nung had the privilege of being a top disciple of Chan Tzi Ching and Lau Fat Mang, both highly respected Eagle Claw Masters.

 Ng Wai Nung's top student was his godson Shum Leung who later would bring the system to America to begin the next chapter of Ying Jow Pai.

 For a more complete history of the contribution and legacy of Grandmaster Shum Leung please follow this link to the NY School website.

 Today, thousands of Eagle Claw practitioners in America have learned from Grandmaster Leung Shum's Eagle Claw Kung Fu Lineage which traces directly to Grandmaster Ng Wai Nung and other great masters from China.
 We are proud to continue and be a part of the legacy of Grandmaster Shum Leung and Ying Jow Pai.